 PTE is not a cakewalk.
 It gives many sleepless nights to the aspirants.
-Well, all thanks go to its detailed structure.
+Well, all thanks goes to its detailed structure.
 It is so meticulously designed that native speakers also have to face a tough time to crack it.
 Out of all the sections, PTE written discourse is the one that gives jitters to the aspirant.
 It tests your comprehensions and writing abilities at every vertical, being an expert of these two qualities is itself a tough job.
-Performing well in the exam’s tensed situation double-up the stress.
+Performing well in the exam’s tense situation doubles-up the stress.
 Anyways, we are here to help out in this.
 Before we move any further, let’s be more familiar with PTE written discourse.

 What is written discourse?

 Written discourse refers to the skills such as logical development, use of linguistic resources, and internal coherence of the sentence used to churn out the exact meaning of the written text.
-To make it simple, we can say that it refers to the appropriateness of your written text to the given context, meaning and logical sequence of your text, the structure of the sentences, word linking, punctuation, use of vocabulary you use to write the text, and accuracy of grammar used in the text.
+To make it simple, we can say that it refers to the appropriateness of your written text in the given context, meaning and logical sequence of your text, the structure of the sentences, word linking, punctuation, use of vocabulary you use to write the text, and accuracy of grammar used in the text.
 This is a part of the PTE written section wherein all these skills are measured through the description of an image, paraphrasing, essay writing.

 How to perform well in PTE written discourse?

-Understand the depth of the topic beforehand.
+Understand the depth of the topic beforehand

-Frame the structure carefully.
+Frame the structure carefully

-Pay attention to sentence structure and punctuation.
+Pay attention to sentence structure and punctuation

 Consider this example using simple sentences only.

 ‘This is a zoo.
 Many animals stay here.
 It is open on weekends also.
 There is a boating facility.’